 Personally Voyager Academy isn't a bad school it has it's ups and downs but all schools are up like that.
 It has great education and wide knowledge of teachers it's the matter of fact that kids have to be very open with the teacher if their not understanding something and not afraid too speak out in front of other kids.
 School lunches are great and the fact that they have lunches for kids with low income is perfect when they're not provided with food at home.
 It's an very unique school you have to attend to understand.
 I'm in 9t grade been attending since 4th grade. - Diamond

 Voyager Academy is a charter middle school in Durham.
-The principal of Voyager Academy is Carl Forsyth, who can be contacted at email@example.com.
-602 students go to Voyager Academy and are mostly White, non-Hispanic; Hispanic; and Asian.
-The ratio of students to teachers at Voyager Academy is 21:1.
+The principal of Voyager Academy is Carl Forsyth and can be contacted at firstname.lastname@example.org.
+602 children attend Voyager Academy and are mostly White, non-Hispanic; Hispanic; and Asian.
+The student to teacher ratio at Voyager Academy is 21:1.
 Lakeview School is one of the nearest middle schools.

 - Computer arts